hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 configuration.
 Finally, an Ansible Playbook is used with the `ansible-playbook` command to run the tasks and, thus, install and configure all VPN servers.
 Additionally, configuration files are created that can be used by the clients to connect to the VPN servers.
+So, the setup on the client side is also shown using these configuration files.
 All sections contain configuration or code examples you can use as a basis for your own setup.
 Also, you can find links to the code and configuration examples in the appendix below.